Mosina-sk/To-do-list/README.md

 4. **Commit**: `git commit -m 'feat: add some feature'`
 5. **Push**: `git push origin feature/your-feature`
 6. **Open** a pull request

-Please follow the existing code style and include tests for new behavior where applicable.

----